Introduction-to-Computer-Engineering/final-project-assignment-8-week-13-O11WL1D/README.md

 [Video url](https://imgur.com/a/Id4Lk6G)

+-We forgot to record a video for this one, but it would essentially look the same as the varying duty cycle program, but with only one setting.

 Description:

 A simple javascript program which emits square pulses with a 20 millisecond period, and with a wave length of 1.5 milliseconds.